Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 </details>

 **Question 16:** A team has started employing Test Driven Development in their project.
 They have started writing unit tests before the code, their code coverage percentage is also good based on the number of unit tests they are writing, and the tests are passing too.
 Still, there are some concerns shared by the code reviewers on the quality of production code.
 They have observed duplicate code, workarounds to bug fixes and instances of hardcoding in the code.
-What could the team have possibly missed in implementing TDD?
+What could the team have possibly missed in implementing TDD?<br>

+A) Not written enough test cases<br>
+B) Not employed any unit test framework<br>
+C) Not reviewed code of test cases<br>
+D) Not paid adequate attention to refactoring

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer:  <br><br>